🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 4. Winter Urns and Planters With Major Curb Appeal

 Your door’s “supporting cast” matters.
 Flank it with planters arranged like mini winter gardens.
-Mix evergreen boughs, birch logs, and branches—then add texture with seeded eucalyptus, magnolia leaves, or dried hydrangeas.
+Mix evergreen boughs, birch logs, and branches, then add texture with seeded eucalyptus, magnolia leaves, or dried hydrangeas.
+These winter door decorations feel custom even when the pieces themselves are simple.

 Build a Balanced Arrangement: